popdynamics/popdynamics/readme.md

 - `Pythonic` approach
 - the goal
   - focus on the epidemiology
-  - hide the math
+  - hide the maths
 - alternative view
   - not equation based
   - focus on compartments
-  - and gflows
-  - focus on compartments
   - focus on flows
   - because we have constructed with flows then the flowchar can be built using the `grapgviz` library
-- By intellignently splitting things up, allows:
+- by intelligently splitting things up, allows:
   - creating automatic flow diagrams for debugging
   - allows constructing equations behind the scenes
   - thus freeing the researcher from general house-keeping and focusing on the model

   - dynamically create compartments
-  - build up model through identify flows, let's the model build the vector representation and differentation and derivatives
+  - build up model through identify flows, let's the model build the vector representation and differentiation and derivatives
   - use strings to identify compartments and parameters
   - transfers between compartments built up using edges defined by the labels
   - auto generation of graphs of models